 Despite this concentration, there’s another type of financial services institution offering an alternative way to manage your money: your local credit union.

-The Big Five banks dominate Canada’s financial ecosystem, but credit unions have quietly prospered since Alphonse Desjardins opened the first caisses populaires (people’s bank) in Quebec in the early 1900s.
+While there’s no disputing the Big Five banks dominate Canada’s financial ecosystem, credit unions have quietly prospered since Alphonse Desjardins opened the first caisses populaires (people’s bank) in Quebec in the early 1900s.
 Credit unions provide a community-focused approach to day-to-day banking, with emphasis on meeting customers’ needs rather than turning a profit.

-There are around 700 credit unions and caisses populaires across the country, with the highest membership concentrated in Quebec and the western provinces.
-Although they offer many of the same services as banks, there are several differences in how credit unions are structured, regulated, and the benefits to customers.
+There are around 700 credit unions and caisses populaires across the country, with the highest membership in Quebec and the western provinces.
+Although they offer many of the same services as banks, there are several differences in how credit unions are structured, regulated, and benefit customers.

 Most credit unions are provincially run, with legislation spelling out how they can lend, borrow, and invest.
-Deposits are covered by provincial corporations or non-government insurers.
-Some are members of the trade group the Canadian Credit Union Association.
+Provincial corporations or non-government insurers cover deposits.
+Some are members of the trade group, the Canadian Credit Union Association.
 Recent legislation paved the way for credit unions to expand and convert to a federal charter, but they’re still member-owned and run as a cooperative.

 Major domestic banks are federally regulated by OSFI, an independent government agency that also oversees foreign banks operating in the country, trust companies, fraternal benefit societies, loan companies, and life/property and casualty insurance companies.
 Bank deposits up to $100,000 are insured by the Canada Deposit Insurance Corporation (CDIC).
-Federal banks and credit unions are legislated by the Bank Act.
+The Bank Act legislates federal banks and credit unions.

 Who can join a credit union?

 As long as they have the proper identification, every Canadian citizen has a right to open an account with a federally chartered bank or credit union.